Ren Bishi: During the Second Sino-Japanese War (1936–1945)

-During the Second Chinese Civil War (1945-1949)
+During the Second Chinese Civil War (1945–1949)

 During the Seventh National Congress of the Chinese Communist Party in March 1945, Ren was elected as a Politburo member of CPC Central Committee and the party's Central Secretary-General.
 As part of the Politburo Standing Committee of the Communist Party, he was preceded by only Mao Zedong, Liu Shaoqi, Zhou Enlai and Zhu De.
 In late November, Ren was diagnosed with serious illness by a doctor sent under the orders of Stalin, which reduced his participation in daily party politics.
 On 26 August 1946, Ren began drafting his proposal on establishing the Communist Youth.

 In 1947, he was appointed to head various land and economic reforms (land reform) in Shanbei but was relieved gradually due to his high blood pressure.

-When violence against landlords as part of the land reform movement surged in early 1948, Ren was one of the party leaders who criticize the movement.
+When violence against landlords as part of the land reform movement surged in early 1948, Ren was one of the party leaders who criticized the movement.
 Ren announced a policy shift in January 1948, guaranteeing that targets of the movement would nonetheless be allowed to keep a share of property.
 This policy change contributed to a shift away from economic struggle and to political struggle.
 The Party instructed that fewer landlords should be targeted and work teams should not beat or torture their targets.

 Also in 1948, Ren attended the Xibaipo Conference with Zhou, Liu, and Zhu De.
 Despite his illness, Ren assisted in the army command during the Liaoshen, Huaihai and Pingjin Campaigns.

 In February 1949, he was appointed head of the Preparatory Committee for the Communist Youth League of China.
 He was made the honorary president of the Central Committee on 12 April during his recuperation at Jade Spring Hill.
 However, Ren's condition worsened and he had to be transferred to Moscow for further treatment.
 Following the outbreak of the Korean War, Ren returned to China on 28 May.
 Ren attended the first anniversary of the PRC held at Tiananmen on 1 October.
 Afterwards, Ren was active in studying the situation of the Korean War but suffered a stroke due to fatigue.
 Three days after his stroke and following unsuccessful treatment, he died in Beijing at 12:00 on October 27.